-Your landing page in Designer is an introduction which opens after the application loads.
+Your landing page in Desktop designer is an introduction which opens after the application loads.
 The page includes the following:

-- New document area: create new or open existing Designer documents. - Create a New Label: create new label documents. - · Recent Files: lists recently used Designer files.
+- · New document area: create new or open existing Desktop designer documents. - · Create a New Label: create new label documents. - Recent Files: lists recently used Desktop designer files.

-Your landing page and its sections are different when you run licensed Designer editions or trial versions.
+Your landing page and its sections are different when you run licensed Desktop designer editions or trial versions.

 - Learning resources: access useful resources to help you create labels, and learn more about NiceLabel 10. - Training Videos: access your NiceLabel video tutorial library.
 Video tutorials help you learn label design basics in just minutes. - User Guides: access the entire online library of NiceLabel user guides.
-User guides provide you comprehensive descriptions and instructions for using NiceLabel 10. - Sample Files: access sample label collections .
-Use samples to get familiar with NiceLabel 10, start building new documents, and to explore software capabilities.
-Samples help you create labels compliant with industry standards like GS1 and GHS, and labels equipped with mandatory objects like allergens or nutrition tables.
+User guides provide you comprehensive descriptions and instructions for using NiceLabel 10. - Printer Drivers: access Loftware printer drivers.
+Drivers let you optimize your labels to print on specific printer models.

-- Printer Drivers: access NiceLabel printer drivers.
-Drivers let you optimize your labels to print on specific printer models. - Software Information: contains information about your installed copy of NiceLabel 10 license, license key, and installed version.
+• Software Information: contains information about your installed copy of NiceLabel 10 - license, license key, and installed version.
 If a newer version of NiceLabel 10 is available, notification links appear automatically.
 Click the link to download and install the latest version.